Skip to content

 January 23, 2023

-Whole foods are always stressed as the most important way to combat inflammation, and they certainly play a vital role in keeping your system as happy and calm as possible, but sometimes you just want to sip something gentle instead.
+Experts usually stress whole foods as the most important way to combat inflammation, and they certainly play a vital role in keeping your system happy and calm, but sometimes you just want to sip something gentle instead.
 Whether you’re experiencing digestive issues or you just aren’t looking for a snack, sometimes anti-inflammatory drinks are an easier choice.

-So many natural ingredients have been shown in medical studies to reduce systemic inflammation.
-Here, we break down the best anti-inflammatory drinks so you can make your daily cuppa even better for you.
+Several natural ingredients have been shown in medical studies to reduce systemic inflammation.
+Here, we break down the best anti-inflammatory drinks recommended by dietitians, so you can sip wisely.

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!